richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 ---

+# 🧪 Testing Policy

+Real‑time MIDI systems behave differently on every computer due to variations in:

+- operating systems
+- audio/MIDI drivers
+- hardware latency
+- CPU/GPU performance
+- connected MIDI devices
+- Python and library versions

+Because of this, **no single developer can reliably test all possible configurations**.

+To ensure accuracy and compatibility:

+### ⭐ **Each user is responsible for testing the engine on their own system.**

+This is not about avoiding work — it is a **technical necessity**.
+Real‑time MIDI performance depends heavily on the user’s hardware and environment, and only the user can verify how the engine behaves on their setup.

+If you encounter issues, feel free to open an Issue on GitHub with:

+- your OS
+- Python version
+- MIDI device
+- steps to reproduce
+- error logs (if any)

+Community testing ensures the engine remains stable across many environments.

+---

 # 🆕 A New Class of Real‑Time MIDI Engine

 **SIRIUS / Real‑Time MIDI Notation** does **not** belong to any existing category of music software.